What They Do: Anthropologists and archeologists study the origin, development, and behavior of humans.

 Many anthropologists and archeologists work full time during regular business hours.
 When doing fieldwork, however, anthropologists and archeologists may be required to travel and to work many and irregular hours, including evenings and weekends.

-Employment of anthropologists and archeologists is projected to grow 10 percent over the next ten years, faster than the average for all occupations..
+Employment of anthropologists and archeologists is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.

 Corporations will continue to use anthropological research to gain a better understanding of consumer demand within specific cultures or social groups.
 Anthropologists also will be needed to analyze markets, allowing businesses to serve their clients better or to target new customers or demographic groups.

-Archeologists will be needed to monitor construction projects, ensuring that builders comply with federal regulations pertaining to the preservation and handling of archeological and historical artifacts.
+Archeologists will be needed to ensure that builders, museums, and other organizations comply with federal regulations pertaining to the preservation and handling of archeological and historical artifacts.

-Because anthropological and archeological research may be dependent on research funding, federal budgetary decisions can affect the rate of employment growth in research.
+Because anthropological and archeological research may depend on research funding, federal budgetary decisions can affect the rate of employment growth in research.